-Appointed: 1 July 2012
+Appointed: 1 November 2006

 Geographical allocation: Europe

-Until his appointment he was the director of the accounting division of the Autorité des Marchés Financiers (AMF), the French securities regulator.
+Philippe Danjou is a member of the International Accounting Standards Board (IASB) since 2006.
 He graduated from HEC, then qualified as a Chartered Accountant and Registered Statutory Auditor, and joined Arthur Andersen & Co.
 (Paris) in 1970.
 At Arthur Andersen, Mr Danjou ultimately became an audit partner.